Consistent dynamical and stellar masses with potential light IMF in massive quiescent galaxies at $3 < z < 4$ using velocity dispersions measurements with MOSFIRE: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Fig.~\ref{fig:mdyn_mstel} presents the structural and kinematic properties of our sample compared to MQG samples from lower redshifts.
 At low redshift $z\sim0.1$ we show UVJ selected galaxies in the SDSS/GAMA sample.
 For this sample the velocity dispersions are taken from the SDSS Legacy Sample from SDSS DR14 \citep{Abolfathi2018} with S\'ersic-fit parameters from \citep{Kelvin2012}, and stellar mass estimates \citep{Taylor2011} from GAMA DR3 \citep{Baldry2018}.
 At intermediate redshift we adopt the sample of 58 MQG from $1.4 < z < 2.1$ from \citet{Mendel2020} which includes other recent literature\citep{Belli2014a, Newman2010, Cappellari2009, Bezanson2013, VandeSande2013, Belli2017, Barro2016a, Toft2012, Belli2014b} using observations from VLT/KMOS, VLT/XShooter and Keck/MOSFIRE.
-At $z>3$ we include the quenching galaxy (sSFR$\sim$0.2 Gyr$^{-1}$) at $z=4.01$ recently reported by \citet{Tanaka2019}\footnote{We note that HST imaging was not available for this galaxy so conservative upper limit r$_e<1.3$ kpc and $\beta$=5 and was used for the M\textsubscript{dyn} value.
-We excluded this galaxy from M\textsubscript{dyn}/M* comparisons.}
+At $z>3$ we include the quenching galaxy (sSFR$\sim$0.2 Gyr$^{-1}$) at $z=4.01$ recently reported by \citet{Tanaka2019}\footnote{We note that HST imaging was not available for this galaxy so an assumed $\beta$=5 was used for the M\textsubscript{dyn} value with the conservative errors in r$_e$ derived in \citet{Tanaka2019}.
+We excluded this galaxy from M\textsubscript{dyn}/M* comparisons.}.
+All the M\textsubscript{dyn} values for the various redshift populations have been calculated in a consistent way to that described in Section \ref{sec:mdyn}.

 The first significant result for our $3 < z < 4$ MQG sample is that the dynamical masses of are broadly consistent with the derived SED masses for a \citet{Chabrier2003} IMF, see Fig.~\ref{fig:mdyn_mstel}.
-The confirmation of their stellar masses is further evidence of the existence of a population of quiescent galaxies within the first 2 billion years, with early star-formation and rapid quenching that remains challenging to reproduce in hydro-dynamical simulations \citep{Merlin2019}.
+The stellar mass is an important input in AGN feedback models in hydrodynamical simulations \citep{Merlin2019} and therefore, its confirmation is further evidence of the existence of a population of quiescent galaxies within the first 2 billion years, with early star-formation and rapid quenching.

 Further insights on this population come from inspecting the $r_e$, $\sigma_e$ and M* planes of Fig.~\ref{fig:mdyn_mstel}.
 The size-stellar mass distributions suggests that massive quiescent galaxies at $3 < z < 4$ are significantly more compact than at $z\sim2$ \citep{Straatman2015,Tanaka2019}.
 However, the marginally resolved HST/WFC3 sizes are based on rest-frame near-UV light which may not reflect the distribution of stellar mass (although SED modelling shows no evidence of significant dust attenuation in the integrated properties).
 The high stellar velocity dispersions measured here provide independent evidence for the concentration of large stellar mass within small radii.
 Overall, the distributions of $r_e$, $\sigma_e$, and M\textsubscript{dyn} at fixed stellar mass suggests the MQG population continues to change with increasing redshift towards smaller sizes, larger velocity dispersions, and lower dynamical mass.